HardKoreG/chrome_extensions/emdr/README.md

 <h1><img src="resources/icon.png" height="64" width="64"/> EMDR</h1>

 A web-based EMDR training exercise, <br/>
-with optional binural audio, <br/>
+with optional binaural audio, <br/>
 taken from https://github.com/eladkarako/emdr/ <br/>
 in a form of a web-extension for Chrome and Firefox, <br/>
 available for both desktop and mobile-phones, <br/>